 - As high deductible health plans become more common, are more consumers searching for the price of health care services?
 By correlating Google search patterns with national and regional changes in health plan design, the team found that states with the greatest adoption of health savings accounts (HSA) also had higher rates of cost-related searches, as indicated in the graph below.
 This suggests that as more consumers enroll in HSAs – giving them an incentive to compare costs – they become more inclined to search the Web for better prices.

-The Center for Consumer Choice in Health Care, one of four Critical Systems Issues research centers within Altarum Institute, serves as a vehicle for developing greater understanding, expertise, and leadership in an area of critical importance to the health of the nation.
+The Center for Consumer Choice in Health Care, one of four Critical Systems Issues research centers within Altarum, serves as a vehicle for developing greater understanding, expertise, and leadership in an area of critical importance to the health of the nation.

 Altarum has made a multimillion-dollar funding commitment to support these centers and seeks additional funds from foundations, government grants, and other sources to support their work.
 The overarching objective of the Center is to identify and promote systems-level structures and incentives that readily incorporate consumer preferences into all health care choices.